zoffixznet/perl6.party/post/Perl-6-Seqs-Drugs-and-Rock-n-Roll.md

 [sigil](https://docs.perl6.org/language/glossary#index-entry-Sigil) that type-
 checks for `T`Positional`` on the variables we stored `T`Seq``s in.

+The `T`Seq`` is deemed consumed whenever something asks it for its `T`Iterator``, like the `for` loop would.
+So even if we would've iterated over 1 item from the `T`Seq``, it would be deemed consumed, and you can't resume taking more items using, say, another `for` loop.

 As you can imagine, having `T`Seqs`` *always* be one-shot would be somewhat of a pain in the butt.
 A lot of times you can afford to keep the entire sequence around, which is the price for being able to access its values more than once,